Control of Ectodermal Development in Vertebrate Embryos

 - Sebastian Bilitsa, BA, Postbaccalaureate Fellow

-The lab focuses on mechanisms regulating the differentiation of cranial neural crest cells that give rise to the bone and cartilage of the vertebrate jaw, neurocranium, and other structures of the head.
-Our approach is to manipulate transcriptional control mechanisms in the intact zebrafish embryo using inducible transgenic strategies, with the aim of identifying the regulatory networks that control craniofacial development.
-Disruption of these developmental programs is the most common source of birth defects in humans, the detection, prevention, and treatment of which is a central aspect of the NICHD mission.
+The lab focuses on mechanisms regulating the differentiation of cranial neural crest cells that give rise to the bone and cartilage of the vertebrate jaw, neurocranium, and other structures of the face and head.
+Our approach is to manipulate transcriptional control mechanisms in the intact zebrafish embryo using gain and loss of function strategies, with the aim of identifying the regulatory networks that control craniofacial development.
+Disruption of these developmental programs is the most common source of birth defects in humans, the detection, prevention, and treatment of which is a central aspect of NICHD's mission.
 Equally important, understanding the regulation of gene expression in this complex embryonic tissue represents a challenging and fascinating problem in basic molecular and developmental biology.

 The origin of the lab’s neural crest research was our discovery in 2003 that, in the frog Xenopus, the transcription factor TFAP2a is both necessary and sufficient to trigger the conversion of cells at the neural plate border from neural to neural crest identity.
-We went on to show that TFAP2a mediates the transcriptional response to bone morphogenetic protein (BMP) signaling in neural crest induction and then, using microarray analysis, identified several regulatory targets of TFAP2a, including a novel gene we called Inka.
-The lab also carried out pioneering research on the homeodomain factor Dlx3, performing the first mouse knock-out of this gene and demonstrating its function in the development of mammalian epidermis and placenta.
-We also investigated the role of the factor in establishing the boundary of the neural crest in Xenopus.
+We went on to show that TFAP2a mediates the transcriptional response to bone morphogenetic protein (BMP) signaling in neural crest induction.
+The lab also carried out pioneering research on the homeodomain factor Dlx3, performing the first mouse knock-out of the gene encoding this factor and demonstrating the factor's function in the development of mammalian epidermis and placenta.
+We were also the first to demonstrate the phylogenetic conservation of Dlx gene–regulatory elements by transferring Xenopus Dlx enhancers into the mouse genome, showing that enhancers were conserved between these two distantly related vertebrates, including those active in tissues such as hair follicle and mammary gland that have no counterpart in amphibians.
+We also investigated the role of Dlx3 and other members of this family in establishing the boundary of the neural crest in Xenopus.
+The Dlx family remains our current focus of research.